MarkTension/portfolio_react_spruce/src/markdowns/03_firefly-synchronizer-chaotic-system-max4live-device.md

 **Introduction**

-Earlier on I shared about [my work](https://marktension.nl/#/blog/Artificial%20life,%20fireflies%20and%20music%20production) with firefly synchronization, or pulse-coupled oscillators.
+Earlier on I shared about [my work](/blog/artificial-life-fireflies-and-music-production) with firefly synchronization, or pulse-coupled oscillators.
 The mechanism is basically that we have a group of fireflies/oscillators, that emit pulses, each in their own frequency.
 The firing is random and chaotic at first.
 However, the synchronization algorithm makes the fireflies synchronize with another over time.

 Besides [cool computer graphics simulations](https://www.youtube.com/shorts/xAIEW4pQowA), I'm even more interested in applying it to music.
 The firefly complex system is perfectly suitable for this because it finds itself often in states between chaos and order.
-This point is refered to as criticality, and these states have potential for interesting patterns/rhythms, that I often look for when creating my own music with [Tensen Park](https://open.spotify.com/artist/1lB15Q7MjR8s2j7TzeMP9Y?si=B-hhMFm8R56Xb_Miz4bybQ).
+This point is refered to as criticality — the same property I tried to measure directly in [quantifying interestingness in images](/blog/quantifying-interestingness-images-information-theory) — and these states have potential for interesting patterns/rhythms, that I often look for when creating my own music as [Tensen Park](https://open.spotify.com/artist/1lB15Q7MjR8s2j7TzeMP9Y?si=B-hhMFm8R56Xb_Miz4bybQ).
 In a way it can be seen as a sequencer that continuously changing the sequence and timing over time.
 The rest of this article covers the technical journey of buildinging it.

 **First implementation**